Moving to Arizona: Vehicle Registration Guide

 Arizona charges a Transaction Privilege Tax (TPT) on vehicles purchased from a private party or dealer inside the state.
 New residents bringing a vehicle from another state owe nothing in TPT or use tax, provided the vehicle was registered in the prior jurisdiction.
 This is a hard exemption with no 12-month ownership requirement, unlike California's BOE-447 process.

-The exception worth flagging: vehicles purchased from a private party in another state within 30 days of moving to Arizona may still owe Arizona use tax if the prior state did not collect sales tax on the transaction.
-Buyers from Oregon, Montana, New Hampshire, Delaware, and Alaska (no broad sales tax) should keep purchase paperwork to demonstrate timing.
+One exception trips people up: a vehicle bought from a private party in another state within 30 days of your move can still owe Arizona use tax if the prior state collected no sales tax on the deal.
+Buy in Oregon, Montana, New Hampshire, Delaware, or Alaska (states with no broad sales tax) and you should hang onto the purchase paperwork to prove the timing.

 Emissions test: only Maricopa and Pima counties